sankage/tech_library/README.md

 Sankage's Tech Library
 ======================

-This is a listing of books I own that relate to Programming and Development.
+This is a listing of books (dead tree) I own that relate to Programming and Development.

 ## Organization